30 Children’s Books to Celebrate Black History Month (Chinese / English)

 Inspired by scientists Ada Lovelace and Marie Curie, this New York Times best-selling book celebrates a bright and curious girl, Ada.

 Ada is determined to explore her many questions through science experiments, but they don’t always go as planned.
-Over time, she learns about the power of perseverance, trial and error, and continuing to stay curious!
+Over time, she learns about the power of perseverance and curiosity!

 Ezra Jack Keats books for Black History Month in Chinese and English